custom-cards/flex-table-card/info.md

 max_rows: 20                           /* show a maximum of 20 rows                                 */

 columns:                               /* now the column(s) configuration follows:                  */
-  - attr: node_id                      /* any of 'attr', 'prop', 'attr_as_list' or 'multi' defines  */
+  - data: node_id                      /* any of 'attr', 'prop', 'attr_as_list' or 'multi' defines  */
     name: NodeID                       /* the _contents_ for this cell                              */
     align: center                      /* cell content alignment (defaults to 'left')               */
     icon: 'mdi:z-wave'                 /* include icon in header next to 'name'                     */

-  - attr: power_consumption            /* as above an attribute is extracted from the row-entity    */
+  - data: power_consumption            /* as above an attribute is extracted from the row-entity    */
     name: Power
     align: right
     modify: parseFloat(x)              /* modify the cell-contents using js, number conversion for  */
     suffix: ' W'                       /* better (right-justified) formatting

-  - prop: state                        /* pure entity-properties can also be referenced             */
+  - data: state                        /* pure entity-properties can also be referenced             */
     name: Energy
     modify: parseFloat(x).toFixed(1)   /* ensure consistent and professional look & format          */
     align: right